 Please contact Jennifer McIntyre at firstname.lastname@example.org with any questions.

 ArtsWestchester Internship Opportunities

 ArtsWestchester offers internship opportunities in specialized fields.
 Our interns gain valuable experience that can be used in future careers such as: project management, public relations, professional writing, team collaboration, leadership and responsibility.
 ArtsWestchester provides our interns with complimentary admission to arts/cultural events throughout Westchester, where they can help build awareness of the arts.

 Our interns enjoy an experience that is both meaningful and educational through creative projects and working closely with the staff members at ArtsWestchester.
 In addition to contributing to important tasks in specific departments, interns participate in professional development activities and learn the daily operational functions of a successful non-profit organization.

 Please fill out our online application for an internship at ArtsWestchester.
 Internships are available to college and high school students.
-The deadline for the The Summer 2019 is Sunday, May 19.
+The deadlines are as follows:

 Requirements for ArtsWestchester Internships:

 - Must be currently enrolled in college or be a recent graduate (internships can be used for college credit)

 - Minimum of 15 hours between 9am-5pm, Monday-Friday

 - Must attend a mandatory orientation and seven workshop sessions